 - $5,000 on dining

-Also, let’s ignore the annual fee, as we are focusing on the first year with each card.
-Finally, let’s give 2.25 points per dollar spent on travel with the Chase Sapphire Preferred card, as that’s the effective value when booking it through the Ultimate Rewards program.
+And let’s give 1.25 points per dollar spent with the Chase Sapphire Preferred card on regular purchase and 2.5 points for each dollar spent on dining and travel, as that’s the effective value when booking it through the Ultimate Rewards program.

-Now, let’s see how this would play out during the second year, using the same assumptions.
-Note that the total value takes the annual fee into consideration, as you’ll have to pay that fee after the first year.
+Now, let’s see how this would play out during the second year, using the same assumptions, but including the annual fees (which were only waived for the first year).

-So, given this example, you could expect to earn $200 more in rewards with the Capital One Venture Rewards Card after the first year.
-That’s significantly more money for your troubles.
+So, given this example, you can expect to earn more rewards benefits from the Capital One Venture Rewards Card on an on-going basis.

 From year two (and on), the gap widens.
-In this example, you would receive an additional $486 in rewards by choosing the Capital One Venture Rewards card over the Chase Sapphire Preferred card.
-That’s a month or more worth of groceries for some households – not a bad deal at all.
+In this example, you would receive an additional $286 in rewards by choosing the Capital One Venture Rewards card over the Chase Sapphire Preferred card.
+That’s a couple of very nice dinners out while on vacation.

 So, while you’ll be able to use the Chase Sapphire Preferred card as a frequent flyer card in many cases, the Capital One Venture Rewards card offers more value to the average person.
 By using it, you’ll likely receive hundreds of dollars in extra rewards that you wouldn’t get with the Sapphire Preferred card.